mulholland77/pilightpaint/README.md

 # pilightpaint

-This is a light painting stick base on Adafruit light painting stick and Pixelstick
+This is a light painting GUI for  Adafruit light painting stick and inspired by Pixelstick